Yoga is a fabulous form of mind-body exercise. It’s existed for eons because it works, and there’s a style to suit everyone’s fitness level.

 1. Rotate Your Wrists

-Carpal tunnel syndrome cases have risen during the technology age, and today’s telecommuting era puts people’s wrists more at risk.
+Carpal tunnel syndrome cases have risen during the technology age, and the current telecommuting era puts people’s wrists more at risk.
 Unless you pay careful attention to ergonomics in your home office, you can create unnatural strain.
-Yoga can help relieve this pressure, but it can also put undue pressure on this joint.
+Yoga can help relieve this pressure, but can also put pressure on this joint.

 2. Do a Few Squats